twalker/eggshell/relatedmodel.md

 Problems to solve:

 - sharing model references
-- Store reference in models (each Model has it's own cache store?)
+- Store reference in models (each Model.all() has it's own cache store? kinda spine-like)
 - memorystore (shared-collections)
 - create new model, find, or fetch
 - support thin/fat model pattern